-Array elements The display setting affects the complete array, that is, the

-Structure fields

-All elements with the same definition-the same field name and C declaration type-are affected by the display setting.
+Variables The display setting affects only the selected variable, not other variables.
+Array elements The display setting affects the complete array, that is, the same display format is used for each array element.
+Structure fields All elements with the same definition-the same field name and C declaration type-are affected by the display setting.

 Displays a submenu that provides commands for changing the default type interpretation of variables.
 The commands on this submenu are mainly useful for assembler variables-data at assembler labels-because these are, by default, displayed as integers.
-For more information, see Viewing assembler variables, page 84.
+For more information, see Viewing assembler variables, page 92.